 - STOP taking everything seriously and START being more spontaneous and having fun with them;

 - STOP scorning the fact they will learn from you and START remembering you are a role model for a future adult.

-As adults we have years of experience to draw upon when we face challenging or emotional situations.
-We may not always get it right but by stopping, thinking and considering the impact our behaviour will have on our stepchildren, we are more likely to make the right decisions and act in the best possible way.
+As adults, we have years of experience to draw upon when we face challenging or emotional situations.
+We may not always get it right, but by stopping, thinking and considering the impact our behavior will have on our stepchildren, we are more likely to make the right decisions and act in the best possible way.

 Parenting can be tough – but it can be fun too.
 Don’t lose sight of that.